 Choose a mix of color and textures, Katherine advises.
 “All succulents mix and match well,” she says, “but try to select light medium and dark tones so your wreath has dimension and contrast.”

-Soak the sphagnum wreath in water.
+HOW-TO: Soak the sphagnum wreath in water.

 Distribute the larger rosettes first equally around the wreath, using a pencil or other pointed utensil to poke a hole for the stems.
 Remove any lower leaves off the stems if necessary, insert the stem, then use a topiary pin to it.